return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/i40iw/i40iw_cm_c.rst

     :param u16 \*vlan_id:
         vlan id for the given IPv6 address

-    :param u8 \*mac:
-        mac address for the given IPv6 address

 .. _`i40iw_netdev_vlan_ipv6.description`:

 Description
 -----------

-Returns the net_device of the IPv6 address and also sets the vlan id and mac for that address.
+Returns the net_device of the IPv6 address and also sets the vlan id for that address.

 .. _`i40iw_get_vlan_ipv4`: